hdShang/arxiv-daily/docs/cs-CV/2025-05-12/papers/250507984v2-samchat-introducing-chain-of-thought-reasoning-and-grpo-to-a-multimo.md

 ---
 layout: default
-title: SAMChat: Introducing Chain of Thought Reasoning and GRPO to a Multimodal Small Language Model for Small Scale Remote Sensing
+title: "SAMChat: Introducing Chain of Thought Reasoning and GRPO to a Multimodal Small Language Model for Small Scale Remote Sensing"
 ---

 # SAMChat: Introducing Chain of Thought Reasoning and GRPO to a Multimodal Small Language Model for Small Scale Remote Sensing